miklevin/MikeLev.in/_posts/2023-05-25-micro-soft-brains-and-saber-toothed-stability.md

 that wealth among it's shareholders and family... the tribe.

 Employees share in the spoils too?
 Hahaha!
 Are you kidding?
-Maybe the top officers, but not the employees are on the receiving end of the ironic joke (unless they have an enlightened stock-matching program&#151;shout-out to you, V!).
+Maybe the top officers, but not the employees who are usually, as with customers, also on the receiving end of the ironic joke (unless they have an enlightened stock-matching program&#151;shout-out to you, V!).
 The employees of OpenAI?
 They're brilliant but low-paid college grads looking at your prompts and performing supervised learning.
 They are the supervisors of the supervised learning, all paid-for by these geniuses' parents.

 I mean think about it.
 Open AI hires smart college grads, all ripe with that CompSci juice in side of them, fresh for the squeeeeeezing into a learning